 “Smart contracts … guarantee a very, very specific set of outcomes.
 There’s never any confusion and there’s never any need for litigation.”

 “Smart Contracts are where the rubber meets the road for businesses and blockchain technology.
 While a few highly specialized distributed financial services use cases for blockchain have appeared—for example, payment ledger services for the Yangon Stock Exchange in Myanmar.
-Its services on top of blockchain that are really interesting.
+Its services on top of the blockchain that are really interesting.
 In the Yangon Exchange, it solves the problem of distributed settlement in a trading system that only synchronizes trades twice a day.
-But the autonomous execution capacities of smart contracts extends the transactional security assurance of blockchain into situations where complex, evolving context transitions are required.
+But the autonomous execution capacities of smart contracts extend the transactional security assurance of blockchain into situations where complex, evolving context transitions are required.
 And it’s this possibility that has Amazon, Microsoft Azure and IBM Bluemix rolling out Blockchain-as-a-Service (Baas) from the cloud.” – Patrick Hubbard, Head Geek, SolarWinds

 Now for Problems

 Smart contracts are far from perfect.
 What if bugs get in the code?
 Or how should governments regulate such contracts?
 Or, how would governments tax these smart contract transactions?
 As a case in point, remember my rental situation?

 What happens if I send the wrong code, or, as lawyer Bill Marino points out, I send the right code, but my apartment is condemned (i.e., taken for public use without my consent) before the rental date arrives?
 If this were the traditional contract, I could rescind it in court, but the blockchain is a different situation.
 The contract performs, no matter what.